 I’ve never jumped on the baby wearing train before because I found the wraps really hard to tie.
 I tried with my first when he was just little and nearly dropped him trying to get it done, and I never tried again.

-With tiny kids, it’s not just dust and the odd stray hair that’s on the floor.
-It’s juice, mud, bum cream (yes, bum cream.
+And it’s also not that easy to pull out an old school mop bucket – I mean, yes you need to mop – because there’s juice, mud, bum cream (yes, bum cream.
 My toddler painted his head with it the other day, and I am still finding it on the floor in places) and all manner of other splotches.